AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   indication.

-**Note:** A Frame belonging to more than one Decode target may be required for one Decode target and not required (i.e, either discardable or switch) for another.
+**Note:** A Frame belonging to more than one Decode target may be required for one Decode target and not required (either discardable or switch) for another.
 {:.alert .alert-info }